About Us - Our History

 2020 - As the COVID pandemic caused churches and businesses to close their doors temporarily, we embraced social media and technology by live streaming worship services for the first time.

-Today - As we look to the future, the members of St. Paul's United Church of Christ remain active in sharing God's word within our community and beyond.
-Our mission continues!
+Today - As we look to the future, the members of St. Paul's United Church of Christ remain active in sharing God's love within our community and beyond.
+Our mission to spread God's love far and wide continues!